skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/08_building_a_modern_team_culture.md

 ## Understand the connection between culture and performance

 The [2014 State of DevOps Report](https://www.researchgate.net/publication/263198947_2014_State_of_DevOps_Report) did the research to identify a predictive link between organizational culture and performance.
-The cultural norms and practices that characterize high-trust organizations &mdash; good information flow, cross-functional collaboration, shared responsibilities, learning from failures, and encouragement of new ideas &mdash; correlate strongly with high performance.
+The cultural norms and practices that characterize high-trust organizations — good information flow, cross-functional collaboration, shared responsibilities, learning from failures, and encouragement of new ideas — correlate strongly with high performance.

 Westrum provides a useful typology that contrasts the qualities of three different types of organizational culture: